 François Evans at the ondes Martenot, Colston Hall, Bristol, 2015

-In 2008 he co-produced and conducted the 81-piece Philharmonia Orchestra for the Barry Gray Centenary Concert at London’s Royal Festival Hall, in aid of the Cinema & Television Benevolent Fund.
+In 2008 he co-produced and conducted the 81-piece Philharmonia Orchestra with live electronics for the Barry Gray Centenary Concert of film music at London’s Royal Festival Hall, in aid of the Cinema & Television Benevolent Fund.